robustrobotics/object_estimator/README.md

 Under construction

 ### Convergence error
 If you recieves following message after launching the estimator, it means the current HMM failed to fit to the observed data.
-You have tune the HMM's parameter as the above.
+You have to tune the HMM's parameter as the above.
 ~~~~bash
 GHMM ghmm.py:148 - sreestimate.c:ghmm_cmodel_baum_welch(986): NO convergence: log P(8.225583e+03) < log P-old(1.085295e+04)! (n = 2)
 ~~~~